By Monte Roulier

-Civic life is about living, learning and working together, as shared stewards, to shape our common world.
-It encompasses the infinite ways that people may connect and contribute to their community and society: from voting in an election, organizing a neighborhood arts festival, standing up for a just cause, or doing everyday work with pride in its public impacts and civic significance.
+Civic life is about living, learning and working together as shared stewards of our common world.
+It encompasses the infinite ways that people may connect and contribute to their community and society: from voting in an election or organizing a neighborhood arts festival, to standing up for a just cause or doing everyday work with pride in its public impacts and civic significance.

 RENEWING ECONOMIC LIFE

 Our economic life encompasses more than jobs, businesses, and financial institutions.
 It is an expression of what we value, who we value, and how we work together.
 It structures and channels our most basic transactions—and our most complex innovations.
 Our economic life holds tremendous possibility for unlocking trapped human potential, building wealth for working families, and sustaining the living ecosystems that support our existence.

 In this issue, the following authors offer their perspective on what it takes to renew economic life in communities across America.